 Campus Mourns Dedicated Staff Member, Gloria Garlitos-Holder

 On July 5th, we lost a very dedicated staff member, Gloria Garlitos-Holder.
 Gloria had been a part of the LMC community since becoming a student in 1990.
-She became an hourly employee in 1996 and most recently held the position of Lead Office Assistant in support of the Transfer Center.
+She became an hourly employee in 1996 and most recently held the position of Lead Office Assistant in support of the Transfer Programs & Services.

 Phil Gottlieb, LMC Counselor, shared his memories, "Gloria truly enjoyed working in the LMC Transfer Center.
 She and I had numerous conversations about how much she looked forward to helping students even after she was wheelchair-bound, and she had some very close relationships with a number of them.
 At times, no doubt, during her last few years at LMC, she experienced a great deal of pain, but she always had a smile and a story to tell.
 I marveled at her determination and strength.
 I will miss her. "